Chefchaouen Province

-Chefchaouen (شفشاون) is a province in the Moroccan economic region of Tanger-Tetouan-Al Hoceima.
+Chefchaouen Province (شفشاون) is a province in the Tanger-Tetouan-Al Hoceima region of Morocco.
+Its capital is Chefchaouen.

 Demographics

-According to the 2014 national census in Morocco, the province has more than 457,432 inhabitants.
-The population is 87.45% rural.
+According to the 2014 national census, the province had a population of 457,432 inhabitants, of which approximately 87.45% lived in rural areas.

 Geography

-The province of Chefchaouen is bordered by five provinces – Tétouan Province to the northwest, Larache Province to the west, Al Hoceïma Province to the east, Taounate Province to the south, Ouezzane Province to the southwest – and the Mediterranean Sea to the northeast.
-The Province of Chefchaouen belongs to the Tanger-Tetouan-Al Hoceima Region and consists of one urban commune (the municipality of Chefchaouen) and 27 rural communes, giving the province a rural character.
+Chefchaouen Province is located in northern Morocco and is bordered by Tétouan Province to the northwest, Larache Province to the west, Al Hoceïma Province to the east, Taounate Province to the south, and Ouezzane Province to the southwest.
+It also has a coastline along the Mediterranean Sea to the northeast.

+The province lies within the Rif mountain range and is characterized by rugged terrain and a predominantly rural landscape.
+It consists of one urban commune (the municipality of Chefchaouen) and 27 rural communes.

+Urban centres

-The city of Chefchaouen is the only official municipality in the province, created in 1975.
-The other major towns are:
+The city of Chefchaouen is the only official municipality in the province, established in 1975.

+Other towns in the province include: